shaitanzx/Fooocus_extend/README.md

 Target Image Index - index of the face in the output image.
 This is the index of the face to be replaced in the output image.
 If you specify -1, all faces will be replaced.

 Source Face Image - image with face

+Sace input image - saves the input image from the previous iteration (generation or previous Extention)

 **CodeFormer**